lubuntu-team/manual/source/3/3.1/3.1.6/qps.rst

 To sort your processes by memory click on the mem tab.
 To have your processes sorted by CPU percentage press the button :guilabel:`CPU%` To have your processes sorted by CPU%.
 To sort by the command line of each process you can press the command line.
 To sort by how much memory is used by each process click on the :guilabel:`Mem` tab.

 To change the update period is to :menuselection:`Option --> Update Period`.
-To change your font :menuselection:`Option --> Prefrences` or put an appearance with the font and font size.
+To change more prefrences :menuselection:`Option --> Prefrences` and a prefrences window will pop up.
+To change the font is the drop down menu under :guilabel:`Appearance` and the drop down number is for the font size.
+To change how cpu useage is divided per your total number of CPU cores or a Single cpu press a radio button under :guilabel:`%CPU divided by`.

 To search for a particular process you can type your type into the search bar right above a particular process right above it.
 To terminate a process right click on it and select :menuslection:`Terminate` or press :kbd:`delete`.
 To kill a process move the mouse over it right click and select :menuselection:`Kill` or press :kbd:`Alt + K`.